ompl/ompl/doc/markdown/installation.md

 ### Installation from source

-- If you are using Ubuntu 11.04 or earlier, the supplied Boost version is too old.
-You need Boost 1.44+ for full functionality.
-You can install Boost from [source](http://www.boost.org/users/download), but it is simpler to add another repository:

-      sudo add-apt-repository ppa:boost-latest/ppa
-      sudo apt-get update

-- The default version of CMake should suffice.
-If needed, you can download the latest version from [here](http://www.cmake.org/cmake/resources/software.html).
 - Install Boost and CMake

       sudo apt-get install libboost-all-dev cmake

   Some versions of Linux offer multiple versions of Boost.
 It is strongly advised to install only one version.
-Note that for Ubuntu 12.04 versions and older, a warning will appear stating that not all features are compatible with version of Boost before 1.51.
-This is unavoidable unless you compile Boost from source, and can be ignored.
 - To be able to generate documentation, generate Python bindings, build the ODE extension, the following packages are also needed:

       sudo apt-get install doxygen graphviz python-dev libode-dev